nanos-world/docs/docs/core-concepts/packages/packages-guide.md

 Maps can define Custom Data in the `[custom_data]` section.

-The values defined are loaded when this Map Package is loaded and can be accessed through the method [Server.GetMapConfig()](/docs/next/scripting-reference/static-classes/server#static-function-getmapconfig).
+The values defined are loaded when this Map Package is loaded and can be accessed through the method <MethodReference type="StaticClass" class_name="Server" method="GetMapConfig" is_static show_class_name />.

 #### Usage Example